A Good Year: Reception

-Box office

-The film grossed $7,459,300 in the United States and a total of $42,269,923 worldwide.
+Box officeA Good Year grossed $7.5 million in the United States and Canada, and $34.8 million in other territories, for a worldwide total of $42.3 million.

 As of 2022, it has earned over $10 million in DVD sales in the United States.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 25% based on reviews from 134 critics, with an average rating of 4.80/10.
-The site's critical consensus reads, "A Good Year is a fine example of a top-notch director and actor out of their elements, in a sappy romantic comedy lacking in charm and humor."
-On Metacritic it has a score of 47% based on reviews from 33 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 26% based on 137 reviews, with an average rating of 4.8/10.
+The website's critics consensus reads, "A Good Year is a fine example of a top-notch director and actor out of their elements, in a sappy romantic comedy lacking in charm and humor."
+Metacritic, which assigns a weighted average, gave it a score of 47 out of 100, based on reviews from 33 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In Variety, Todd McCarthy wrote that the film is a "divertissement" that is easy to watch, but "doesn't amount to much".
 Stephen Holden of The New York Times called it "a three-P movie: pleasant, pretty and predictable.
 One might add piddling".
 Writing for the Los Angeles Times, Kenneth Turan said, "the fact that we know exactly what will happen [...] is not what's wrong with A Good Year.
 After all, we go to films like this precisely because the satisfaction of emotional certainty is what we're looking for.
 What we're not looking for is a romantic comedy made by individuals with no special feeling for the genre who stretch a half-hour's worth of story to nearly two hours".
 Comparing it to Under the Tuscan Sun, Love Actually, and Roman Holiday, Jessica Reaves of the Chicago Tribune said The Good Year was "unbearably sweet and emotionally lifeless".
 British film critic Peter Bradshaw wrote in The Guardian that it was "a humourless cinematic slice of tourist gastro-porn".